isac322/OneDrive-SDK-java/README.md

 ### 6. Download file

-- For now, it can only download via `FileItem`'s object.
+- For now, it can download only via `FileItem`'s object.
-- For now, only supports synchronous way. (async way will support soon)
+- For now, only supports synchronous way. (async way will be supported soon)

 ```java
 import java.nio.file.Paths;